Create Conference Website

 - Benefits: Complete design control, use existing infrastructure

-If you choose Option B, you will not be able to use build-in page editor.
+If you choose Option B, you will not be able to use the built-in page editor.

 Landing Page Customization